elliotchance/concise/README.md

 * `?:array is not empty array` - Assert an array is not empty (at least one element).
 * `?:array is not unique` - Assert that an array only has at least one element that is repeated.
 * `?:array is unique` - Assert that an array only contains unique values.

+### Basic

+* `? does not equal ?` - Assert two value do not match with no regard to type.
+* `? does not exactly equal ?` - Assert two values are of exactly the same type and value.
+* `? equals ?` - Assert values with no regard to exact data types.
+* `? exactly equals ?` - Assert two values match data type and value.
+* `? is equal to ?` - Assert values with no regard to exact data types.
+* `? is exactly equal to ?` - Assert two values match data type and value.
+* `? is not equal to ?` - Assert two value do not match with no regard to type.
+* `? is not exactly equal to ?` - Assert two values are of exactly the same type and value.
+* `? is not null` - Assert a value is not null.
+* `? is not the same as ?` - Assert two values are of exactly the same type and value.
+* `? is null` - Assert a value is null.
+* `? is the same as ?` - Assert two values match data type and value.
+* `? not equals ?` - Assert two value do not match with no regard to type.

+### Booleans

+* `? is false` - Assert value is false.
+* `? is true` - Assert a value is true.
+* `false` - Always fail.
+* `true` - Always pass.

+### Exceptions

 * `?:callable does not throw ?:class` - Assert that a specific exception is not thrown.
 * `?:callable does not throw exception` - Assert that no exception is thrown.
 * `?:callable throws ?:class` - Assert a specific exception was thrown.
 * `?:callable throws anything except ?:class` - Assert any exception except a specific one was thrown.
 * `?:callable throws exactly ?:class` - Assert a specific exception was thrown.
 * `?:callable throws exception` - Assert an exception was thrown.

+### Numbers

+* `? is a number` - Assert that a value is an integer or floating-point.
+* `? is an int` - Assert value is an integer type.
+* `? is an integer` - Assert value is an integer type.
+* `? is not a number` - Assert that a value is not an integer or floating-point.
+* `? is not an int` - Assert a value is not an integer type.
+* `? is not an integer` - Assert a value is not an integer type.
+* `? is not numeric` - Assert value is not a number or string that represents a number.
+* `? is numeric` - Assert value is a number or string that represents a number.
 * `?:number between ?:number and ?:number` - A number must be between two values (inclusive).
 * `?:number greater than ?:number` - A number is greater than another number.
 * `?:number greater than or equal ?:number` - A number is greater than or equal to another number.